 Just started working with precious metal clay and unsure of the best way to finish your design?
-When it comes to firing metal clay there are various routes you can take.
+When it comes to firing PMC there are various routes you can take.
 Here we’ll outline how to fire precious metal clay using simple techniques for beginners.

-Not ready to fire your precious metal clay just yet?
+Not ready to learn how to fire precious metal clay just yet?
 Get to know PMC in more detail with our Guide To Precious Metal Clay For Beginners, and explore the properties of metal clay, how it was developed and which type of PMC to use for your latest projects.

 You can also learn more about making jewellery with precious metal clay by watching our introductory YouTube video below.